Murder of Shao Tong: Arrest and charges

 Shao's father said he had been told that Li would be tried in China even though the crime occurred in the United States.
-The two countries do not have an extradition treaty, and even if they did, China does not extradite its own citizens.
-It would not be the first such case in recent history.
-In 2010 a Shanghai court convicted Xiao Zhen of murdering a taxi driver in Auckland, New Zealand, before fleeing to China.
+The two countries do not have an extradition treaty, and China does not extradite its own citizens.
+It was not be the first such case in recent history: in 2010, a Shanghai court convicted Xiao Zhen of murdering a taxi driver in Auckland, New Zealand, before fleeing to China.
 Police in New Zealand shared their evidence with their Chinese counterparts only on the condition that Xiao would not be sentenced to death, since their country had abolished capital punishment.

-The case also recalls the similar murder of Amanda Zhao in the Canadian province of British Columbia.
-Like Shao is alleged to have been, she had been killed by her boyfriend, Li Jiaming, while attending Coquitlam College.
-He reported her missing; ten days later hikers found her body stuffed in a suitcase near Stave Lake, 60 mi away.
+The case also recalled the similar murder of Amanda Zhao in the Canadian province of British Columbia.
+Zhao had been killed by her boyfriend, Li Jiaming, while attending Coquitlam College.
+He reported her missing; ten days later, hikers found her body stuffed in a suitcase near Stave Lake, 60 mi away.
 Li and another Chinese student came under suspicion and returned to China, where he was arrested but released for lack of evidence.
 Meanwhile, the Royal Canadian Mounted Police had built a case against him that led to a murder charge in Canada against Li and an accomplice.
 They would not share the evidence with their Chinese counterparts out of concerns, similar to those that attended the Xiao investigation in New Zealand, that Li would be sentenced to death if convicted.
 Eventually those concerns were resolved, and the two were charged in 2009.
 He was convicted three years later and sentenced to life, but on appeal in 2014 the Supreme People's Court reduced the conviction to manslaughter and the sentence to 7 years, accepting Li's argument that the death was the result of a pillow fight that got too vigorous.